gosub-com/Zurfur/README.md

 **TBD:** Differentiate an enum having only scalar values vs one with flags?
 The one with flags allows `|` and `&`, etc but the other doesn't.

-#### New, Init, Equality, Clone, Dispose, and Drop

-The `new` function is the object constructor.
-It does not have access to `this` and may not call member functions except for another `new` function (e.g. `new(a int)` may call `new()`).  `init` is called after the object is created and it has access to `this` and may call other member functions.

-`Equals`, `GetHashCode`, and `Clone` are generated automatically for types that don't contain pointers or define a `dispose` function.
-The `Equals` function compares values, not object references (although object references may be used to speed up the comparison).
-Types that don't have an `Equals` function may not be compared with `==` or `!=`.

-`clone` without parameters is always a deep copy for mutable types, and a shallow copy for immutable types.
-Parameters can be used to create new immutable objects with different values (e.g. `person.Clone(FirstName: "Jeremy")`).
-Objects can be cloned to a buffer for transport to a Webworker (e.g. `person.Clone(Buffer)`).
-The buffer clone will be super fast, laid out in memory so that it can be chopped up directly into DlMalloc allocated objects.

-A type may define `dispose`, which the user of the type may call or `use` to dispose of the object (e.g. `@a = use File.Open(...)` calls `dispose` at the end of the scope).
-Calling `dispose` multiple times is not an error.

-A type may define `drop`, which is called by the garbage collector when the object becomes unreachable.
-Once unreachable, always unreachable, there is no resurrection.
-Therefore, the `drop` function does not have access to `this` or any of its reference fields since they may have already been reclaimed.
-It does have access to value types and pointer fields.
-It should raise a debug panic if the object is still  *open* when `drop` is called (in a release, an error should be logged and resources cleaned up).

-There are no guarantees as to when `drop` is called, it could be very quickly if the compiler determines the object is dead at the end of the scope, or if reference counting is used.
-Drops may be queued and called later.
-Or they might be called a long time later in a fully garbage collected environmnet.
-It is an error for the user of an object to allow it to be reclaimed while in the *open* state.

 ## Basic types

     i8, u8, byte, i16, u16, i32, int, u32, uint, i64, u64, f32, f64, xint, xuint,